VOLK is a sub-project of GNU Radio. Thus, in the past the copyright was owned by

 Working on VOLK

-The official git code is tracked on two branches with git.
-The
+The official git code is tracked on the repository

 Checkout the branch appropriate for your change and start a new branch with a short name describing your feature.
 The branch name should be meaningful in the git log if it appears in a merge commit.